 Remote Sensing and GIS Lab

 Our lab.
-Works within the spatial analysis, Geographic Information Systems, and Remote Sensing of the Research Center for Oceanography, Indonesian Institute of Sciences (LIPI).
+Works within the spatial analysis, Geographic Information Systems, and Remote Sensing of the Research Center for Oceanography, National Research and Innovation Agency (BRIN).

-Remote Sensing lab. was operated under Research Center for Oceanography, Indonesian Institute of Sciences (LIPI) which is located in North Jakarta, Indonesia.
+Remote Sensing lab. was operated under Research Center for Oceanography, National Research and Innovation Agency (BRIN) which is located in North Jakarta, Indonesia.
 In total, we have 9 researchers and 3 technicians with various backgrounds and research interests.
 About 80 % of our researchers mainly conducted research on the application of remote sensing and GIS for benthic habitat study, mangrove monitoring dan coastal disaster risk reduction.
 The rest of the researchers were interested to have research in the offshore region by utilizing ocean color remote sensing and altimeter.
 We have been published dozens of peer-review articles both in English and Bahasa Indonesia.

 Apart from doing research, we also assist line ministries to develop coastal environmental databases such as mangrove, seagrass, and coral reef distribution across Indonesia.
 We also welcome diploma/undergraduate students to have internships and research activities in our laboratory.
 We also welcome having further collaborations with international researchers who are interested in our activities